mmeyer95/meredithmeyer.info/PID.md

                 * Decrease the increment amount & increment

 Where all of these steps are looped for each parameter.
-Twiddle helps to hone in on the optimized value of each parameter.
+Twiddle helps to home in on the optimized value of each parameter.
 Through utilizing twiddle, resetting my starting values, and running twiddle again, I was able to optimize the K parameters.
 The final output was:

 <center><table width="300">
   <tr>